Last updated on

 8. Ask open-ended questions

-Open-ended questions are the ones you can’t respond to with a simple yes or no.
+Open-ended questions are the ones you can’t respond to with a simple yes or no. If you often receive short yes or no answers to your questions, try asking open-ended questions.

 Closed-ended: Was the vacation good?